matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 bounds for faces in an image.

 In this post I describe a script I wrote to invert this face detection
-algorihm: Instead of taking an image and telling you whether it contains a face, it will generate an image of a face, using nothing more than cascade data.
+algorithm: Instead of taking an image and telling you whether it contains a face, it will generate an image of a face, using nothing more than cascade data.